Dirac-type conditions for spanning bounded-degree hypertrees: Notation

-{\bf Hierarchies.} To simplify, we use hierarchies.
-We write $a \ll b$ to mean that for any $b > 0$, there exists $a_0 > 0$ such that for all $a \leq a_0$ the subsequent statements hold.
+{\bf Numbers and hierarchies.} Given real numbers $x,y,z$, we write $x=y\pm z$ to denote that $x\in [y-z,y+z]$.
+Also, we write $a \ll b$ to mean that for $b > 0$, there exists $a_0 > 0$ such that for all $a \leq a_0$ the subsequent statements hold.
 Hierarchies with more constants are defined analogously, and should always be read from right to left.
-Implicitly, we assume that all constants appearing in a hierarchy are positive, and moreover if $1/m$ appears in a hierarchy then $m$ is an integer, and a real number otherwise.
+Implicitly, we assume that all constants appearing in a hierarchy are positive, and moreover if $1/m$ appears in a hierarchy then $m$ is an integer.